We think, mistakenly, that success is the result of the amount of time we put in at work, instead of the quality of time we put in.

 As Zach Chrissinger, QA Project Manager at Testlio explains, “Every piece of the puzzle takes a heavy amount of communication and collaboration from start to finish.
 It’s what makes our team so cohesive and makes our quality delivery so strong.”

-Great managers are a role model for the team – often going against the status quo but doing so in a manner always deserving of respect and winning the trust of others.
+Great QA managers are a role model for the team – often going against the status quo but doing so in a manner always deserving of respect and winning the trust of others.

 The team leader